 - 2.1.1 The new TAN 15 is intended to replace TAN 14 Coastal Planning (1998) and TAN 15 Development and Flood Risk (2004).
 The new TAN was initially made available in September 2021, in advance of its intended formal publication on 1 December, when it was due to come into force.
-It is accompanied by the new Flood Map for Planning, which builds on the Flood Risk Assessment Wales map and includes allowances for climate change, and is intended to replace the existing Development Advice Map for use in the planning process. - 2.1.2 The new Flood Map for Planning amends and updates the flood zones to take into account the latest information and predicted climate change impacts, while the new TAN 15 provides amended and updated advice about the approach to be taken to development proposals in the Flood Map for Planning flood zones. - 2.1.3 However, because the revised guidance provides markedly different context for planning decisions compared to the existing framework and has the potential to impact on a variety of development schemes at different stages of the planning process, the introduction of the new TAN and Flood Map for Planning has been suspended by the Welsh Government until June 2023.
-This will allow the impact of the climate change projections to be fully considered and Strategic Flood Consequences Assessments to be prepared for all local authority areas (see Regional Context below). - 2.1.4 The existing TAN 14 and TAN15 will remain in force for dealing with planning application decisions until June 2023.
-However, the new TAN 15 will need to be used immediately to inform decisions about the new Replacement LDP.
+It is accompanied by the new Flood Map for Planning, which builds on the Flood Risk Assessment Wales map and includes allowances for climate change, and is intended to replace the existing Development Advice Map for use in the planning process. - 2.1.2 The new Flood Map for Planning amends and updates the flood zones to take into account the latest information and predicted climate change impacts, while the new TAN 15 provides amended and updated advice about the approach to be taken to development proposals in the Flood Map for Planning flood zones. - 2.1.3 However, because the revised guidance provides markedly different context for planning decisions compared to the existing framework and has the potential to impact on a variety of development schemes at different stages of the planning process, the introduction of the new TAN and Flood Map for Planning has been suspended by the Welsh Government. - 2.1.4 The existing TAN 14 and TAN 15 will remain in force for dealing with planning application for the foreseeable future.
+However, the new TAN 15 will need to be used to inform decisions about the new Replacement LDP.